tsahitya105/Contact-Managent-Service/readme.md

+A small python web app to deal with nested contacts being stored in a postgres DB and a migration script

 Project Description : The project aims to develop a robust and efficient Contact Management Service using Flask, a Python micro web framework.
 The service will provide API endpoints to handle POST requests for fetching and updating data from a PostgreSQL database.
 Additionally, the entire application is containerized using Docker for seamless deployment and scalability.